-In the last post I implored those who are serious about meditation to reread all the posts under building concentration but I know that none of you, not even one person, of the hundreds of regular readers, actually did it fully.
+In the last post, I implored those who are serious about meditation to reread all the posts under building concentration but I know that none of you, not even one person, of the hundreds of regular readers, actually did it fully.

 I am at ease with that but I would like you to know that there are no shortcuts.
-If you want to experience samadhi, that tranquil state, that oneness, it is not going to come without efforts.
+If you want to experience samadhi, that tranquil state, that oneness, it is not going to come without effort.
 Unless you make meditation a priority, you are unlikely to feel motivated to persist.

 Before I expand on the present subject, let me reiterate the goal of meditation: it is settling your mind and letting it operate in its natural, primordial, and unmodulated state.

-The usual scenario – What is Restlessness?
+The usual scenario – What is restlessness?

 Your present state of mind is conditioned by many such factors as evolution, society, beliefs, desires, intellect, second-hand knowledge, and so forth.
 Coming off this conditioning allows the meditator to discover the mind’s true, original and pristine nature.
 As you sit down to meditate, after a few seconds, stray thoughts from all directions start to hit you.

-Restlessness -The foremost hurdle
+Restlessness – The foremost hurdle

 The first obstacle is restlessness.
 It may be in the form of anxiety, resentment, excitement, or sensual stimuli.
 It is normal for all beginners, intermediate and advanced meditators; only the adepts are spared, that too by sheer virtue of their practice and experience.

-When you experience restlessness, and as it builds up, during your meditation, you may feel the uncontrollable urge to move, shift, talk, and or even end your session.
+When you experience restlessness, and as it builds up during your meditation, you may feel the uncontrollable urge to move, shift, talk, and or even end your session.

-Thoughts in the form of emotions, experiences, plans, and analysis linked to past or future may make you anxious, excited, or aroused.
+Thoughts in the form of emotions, experiences, plans, and analysis linked to the past or future may make you anxious, excited, or aroused.
 A lingering thought over some right or wrong action may cause resentment.
 All of these are thoughts and they will make you restless.

 During the practice of concentrative meditation, you must not engage in any cognitive activity of examining right or wrong, good or bad, and so forth.
 Just remember, they are all thoughts and learn to drop them and rise above them for lucid sessions of good meditation.
 Do not be impatient when restlessness emerges.
 The cause is natural, and, the remedy, simple.

-Restless Mind: A grumpy toddler
+The restless mind: A grumpy toddler

 Let me use a simile to help you understand the cause of restlessness: